 What are the System Design Requirements for an Oil Chiller?

 It is important to talk about the flow rate fluctuations and temperature controls of an Oil Chiller.
-You can adjust these two variables accordingly for satisfying your Oil Chiller requirements and adjusting its operational cost-effectively.
+You can adjust these two variables accordingly for satisfying your Oil Chiller requirements and adjusting its operation cost-effectively.

 The flow rates must be adjusted to lower values to accommodate wider temperature differences in comparison to the standard values.